2020-2024 Timeline

 2021 – Jul

 After running the Myrtleford Butter Factory for 15 years, Naomi Ingleton opens her Farmacy Co. store – a Herbal Apothecary and Juice & Elixir Bar – at 66 Ford Street (the Clement’s Buildings), next door to the Ageing Frog Fish Bar at 68 Ford Street.
-Ingleton is a Chef, Horticulturist and Ayurvedic (natural Indian medicines) practitioner and wants to use her store to share her love of herbs and their medicinal benefits through a range of products and clinical consultancy.
+Ingleton is a Chef, Horticulturist and Ayurvedic (natural Indian medicines) practitioner and uses her new store to share her love of herbs and their medicinal benefits through a range of products and clinical consultancy.

 Naomi Ingleton behind the bespoke counter at Farmacy Co.